-Sure, it’s not exactly Everest — or even nearby Mount Whitney.
-But this is a challenging hike, one that is sometimes used as a training route for Yosemite’s popular, but crushing, Half Dome hike.
-If you really want to take in the sweeping panoramas of the Bay from Mission Peak, but are a little nervous about your fitness level being up to the challenge, try giving some other Bay-area hikes a whirl first to warm up and test your ability.
+Sure, it’s not exactly Everest — or even nearby Mount Whitney, but this is a challenging hike.
+It is sometimes used as a training route for Yosemite’s popular, but crushing, Half Dome hike.
+If you are a little nervous about your fitness level being up to the challenge, try giving some other Bay-area hikes a whirl first to warm up and test your ability.

 What to Pack for a Mission Peak Hike

-- Bring plenty of water: The Bay Area might have a reputation for chilly fog year round, but Fremont sits southeast of San Francisco proper, adjacent to San Jose.
+- Bring plenty of water: The Bay Area might have a reputation for chilly fog year round, but Fremont sits further inland.
 It’s much warmer there than closer to the Pacific, with highs around 80 in the summer and lows around 60.
 Even in winter, temperatures range from the 40s to 60s.
-Especially if you feel a trail this strenuous will be a challenge, you want to have plenty of water for what could be a five hour hike round trip.
 A small day pack with a water reservoir is a great way to drink up while keeping your hands free.

-- Dress for a hike: even though it’s close to the broader metro area, you don’t have to be in the back country to get into trouble.
-Plenty of folks call emergency services because they didn’t realize the Mission Peak hike is as big a challenge as it is, and didn’t wear the right shoes or bring adequate layers.
+- Dress for a hike: You don’t have to be in the back country to get into trouble.
+Plenty of folks call emergency services because they underrate the difficulty of the hike.
+Be sure to wear the right shoes and bring adequate layers.
 Just remember, you need to get back down after being out for a good chunk of your day!

-- Don’t forget sun protection: sure, Fremont isn’t exactly one of the sunniest places in America.
-But the rarys will catch up to you after hours on the trail, and there isn’t much shade to be found on your Mission Peak hike.
+- Don’t forget sun protection: Sure, Fremont isn’t exactly one of the sunniest places in America.
+But there isn’t much shade to be found on your Mission Peak hike.
 Bring a bottle of broad spectrum sunscreen and make sure to reapply regularly.

 Other Mission Peak Hiking Tips